Nevuqe/nqc/contrib/libpcap/README.md

 would translate BPF filters into a filter program that is compatible with the underlying kernel subsystem, but this is not yet implemented.

-BPF is standard in 4.4BSD, BSD/OS, NetBSD, FreeBSD, OpenBSD, DragonFly BSD, and macOS; an older, modified and undocumented version is standard in AIX.  {DEC OSF/1, Digital UNIX, Tru64 UNIX} uses the packetfilter interface but has been extended to accept BPF filters (which libpcap
+BPF is standard in 4.4BSD, BSD/OS, NetBSD, NQC, OpenBSD, DragonFly BSD, and macOS; an older, modified and undocumented version is standard in AIX.  {DEC OSF/1, Digital UNIX, Tru64 UNIX} uses the packetfilter interface but has been extended to accept BPF filters (which libpcap